How to split screen on multiple monitors

 Move the window to its original position, but on the secondary screen

-You can now use Windows + Left arrow once more to snap the window to the left half of the secondary monitor.
+You can now use the Windows + Left arrow shortcut again to move the app window to the left half of the secondary monitor.

 Snap the window to the left half of the secondary monitor in Windows 11